exyi/coberec/docs/thesis/approaches.md

 > To achieve a relative type safety, the usages would be checked by TypeScript at build.

 Note that C# has a `dynamic` keyword, which allows programmers to use C# as a dynamically typed language.
-It supports almost anything we can do with the Javascript Proxy objects.
+It supports almost anything that Javascript Proxy objects can do.
 Yet, in our experience, it not used very widely, since C# programmers do not want to lose their type safety.
-However, many libraries, including one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it -- we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use it as we would in JavaScript (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))
+However, many libraries, including one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it -- we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use the object as we would in JavaScript (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))

 Note that other dynamically typed languages provide similar concepts.
-For brevity we however discuss in detail only Javascript and C#.
+For brevity, we discuss in detail only Javascript and C#.

 ## C# 9 Source Generators